+METHODS: DATA COLLECTION.
+MANAGEMENT AND ANALYSIS SPIRIT-18a(i)-PRO Extension

-SPIRIT-18a(i)-PRO Extension: Justify the PRO instrument to be used and describe domains, number of items, recall period, instrument scaling and scoring (e.g., range and direction of scores indicating a good or poor outcome).
-Evidence of PRO instrument measurement properties, interpretation guidelines, and patient acceptability and burden should be provided or cited if available, ideally in the population of interest.
+Justify the PRO instrument to be used and describe domains, number of items, recall period, instrument scaling and scoring (eg, range and direction of scores indicating a good or poor outcome).
+Evidence of PRO instrument measurement properties, interpretation guidelines and patient acceptability and burden should be provided or cited if available, ideally in the population of interest.
 State whether the measure will be used in accordance with any user manual and specify and justify deviations if planned.

-Trial name: Impact of a multimodal support intervention after a "mild" stroke (YOU CALL- WE CALL)
+Trial name: impact of a multimodal support intervention after a 'mild' stroke (YOU CALL-WE CALL)

-"A number of quality of life tools were reviewed (e.g. SF-36, Stroke Impact Scale, Quality of Life Index) and the tool chosen was a compromise between psychometric properties and adequacy of content for mild stroke.
-The 32 item questionnaire Quality of Life Index (QLI) [Reference] which was developed from Ferran's conceptual model of quality of life and which has been used with a stroke clientele [Reference] was chosen as the primary outcome.
-Each item of the QLI as relating to four life domains (health and functioning, socio-economic, psychological/spiritual and family), is evaluated in terms of satisfaction and importance on a six-point scale.
-Scores for each domain and a global score are expressed from 0-to-30, with a higher score indicating a better quality of life.
+'A number of quality of life tools were reviewed (eg, SF-36, Stroke Impact Scale, Quality of Life Index (QLI)) and the tool chosen was a compromise between psychometric properties and adequacy of content for mild stroke.
+The 32-item questionnaire QLI (Reference) which was developed from Ferran's conceptual model of quality of life and which has been used with a stroke clientele (Reference) was chosen as the primary outcome.
+Each item of the QLI as relating to four life domains (health and functioning, socioeconomic, psychological/spiritual and family), is evaluated in terms of satisfaction and importance on a 6-point scale.
+Scores for each domain and a global score are expressed from 0 to 30, with a higher score indicating a better quality of life.
 These four life domains relate well with the main issues covered through the WE CALL intervention.
-It has shown to have adequate psychometric properties (concurrent validity, test-retest reliability and high internal consistency: a = 0.90) [Reference] and thus should be responsive to therapy-induced change [References].
-A one point difference was observed in the first six months post-stroke descriptive follow-up (n = 63) for an effect size of 0.33 [References].
-A two-point difference is considered a clinically meaningful change leading to a moderate effect size of 0.66."53
+It has shown to have adequate psychometric properties (concurrent validity, test-retest reliability and high internal consistency: a=0.90) (Reference) and thus should be responsive to therapy-induced change (Reference).
+A 1-point difference was observed in the first 6 months poststroke descriptive follow-up (n=63) for an effect size of 0.33 (Reference).
+A 2-point difference is considered a clinically meaningful change leading to a moderate effect size of 0.66.32

-Trial name: A randomised phase II/III multi-centre clinical trial of definitive chemoradiation, with or without cetuximab, in carcinoma of the oesophagus (SCOPE 1: Study of Chemoradiotherapy in Oesophageal Cancer Plus or Minus Erbitux)
+Trial name: a randomised phase II/III multicentre clinical trial of definitive chemoradiation, with or without cetuximab, in carcinoma of the oesophagus (SCOPE 1: Study of Chemoradiotherapy in Oesophageal Cancer Plus or Minus Erbitux)

-"HRQL instruments
+HRQL instruments

-Generic domains of HRQL will be assessed with the EORTC core Quality of Life Questionnaire, the EORTC QLQ-C30 [Reference].
+'Generic domains of HRQL will be assessed with the EORTC core Quality of Life Questionnaire, the EORTC QLQ-C30 (Reference).
 This instrument has been well validated in many international clinical trials in oncology including oesophageal adenocarcinoma and squamous cell cancer.
-Disease specific and CRT associated symptoms and side effects will be assessed with the oesophageal cancer specific module, the EORTC QLQ-OES18 [Reference].
+Disease-specific and Chemoradiotherapy (CRT)-associated symptoms and side effects will be assessed with the oesophageal cancer-specific module, the EORTC QLQ-OES18 (Reference).
 This has been validated and tested in patients receiving definitive CRT.
 The module includes scales assessing dysphagia, eating restrictions, reflux, dry mouth and problems with saliva and deglutition.
-The Dermatology Life Quality Index (DLQI) will also be administered [Reference].
-This is a well validated, easy to use index which assesses the impact of dermatological conditions on patients' HRQL [Reference].
-It has been included to accurately assess the impact of the acneiform eruption commonly seen with cetuximab.54
+The Dermatology Life Quality Index -(DLQI) will also be administered (Reference).
+This is a wellvalidated, easy-to-use index which assesses the impact of dermatological conditions on patients' HRQL (Reference). by copyright, It has been included to accurately assess the impact of the acneiform eruption commonly seen with cetuximab.54